Hyperchaotic/weectrl/README.md

 * Switch devices on or off.
 * Cache known devices on disk for quick reload.
 * Subscription to state change notifications from devices.
-* Uses slog for logging.
+* Uses the Tracing crate for logging.

 ### API examples
 Note: Binding types included for clarity.
-Full API described in source doc in weectrl.rs
 #### Initialization and discovery
 Create new instance of controller:
 ``` rust